codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+What does RAID stand for?
- 1. Honeycomb
+ 1. Redundant Array of Independent Disks
- 2. Marshmellow
+ 2. Rapid Access for Indexed Devices
- 3. Froyo
+ 3. Range of Applications with Identical Designs
- 4. Eclair
+ 4. Randomized Abstract Identification Description

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Redundant Array of Independent Disks
 </details>